anthonygrees/compliance-workshop/windows_inspec.md

 ![Create Profile](/images/2createprofile.png)

 ### Step 3: Create a simple Windows Version check
-Now add the following to the example.rb file
+Replace the code in example.rb file with the following:

 ```bash
 # Windows Versions - Check for Min of Win 2012